yellobyte/SoapESP32/README.md

 If you run into trouble with your particular DLNA media server or NAS, increase `CORE_DEBUG_LEVEL` and it gives you an indication where the problem is.
 Tracing the communication with Wireshark can help as well.

 ### :mag_right: Browsing directories
 Starting point for a browse request is usually the servers root directory.
 This is easily accomplished by calling **browseServer(srv, "0", result_list)** with unsigned integer value *srv* representing the server number in the server list required with seekServer() as already shown above, the C string *"0"* representing the servers root directory and *result_list* representing the pointer to the list which will keep any browse results.
-This list can be empty, contain objects like directories, media items or even a mix of both.
+When *browseServer()* has finished the list can be empty, contain objects like directories, media items or even a mix of both.
 Have a look at the provided examples [BrowseRoot.ino](https://github.com/yellobyte/SoapESP32/blob/main/examples/BrowseRoot_WiFi/BrowseRoot_WiFi.ino) or [BrowseRecursively.ino](https://github.com/yellobyte/SoapESP32/blob/main/examples/BrowseRecursively_WiFi/BrowseRecursively_WiFi.ino) and their respective [log](https://github.com/yellobyte/SoapESP32/tree/main/doc/Logfiles) files.

-Let's assume *seekServer()* has found only one media server in the local network then *browseServer(0, "0", result_list)* will return its root content.
+Let's assume *seekServer()* has found only one media server in the local network then *browseServer(0, "0", result_list)* will reveal root's content.
 It might look like this:
 ```c
 23:32:22.522 > Server[0]: IP address: 192.168.1.40, port: 5001, name: Universal Media Server
 23:32:22.739 > Browsing root directory.
 Number of sub-directories: 3